MoinDalvs/A_Guide_for_Actuarial_Science/README.md

 Maximum liability per person is determined by employers and their insurance carriers, and the amount an insurance carrier is willing to be liable for is subject to their specific policies.

 #### Aggregate Stop-Loss At A Glance‍
+Aggregate stop-loss insurance is held for self-funded insurance plans for which an employer assumes the financial risk of providing healthcare benefits to its employees.
+In practical terms, self-funded employers pay for each claim as it is presented instead of paying a fixed premium to an insurance carrier for a fully insured plan.
+Stop-loss insurance is similar to purchasing high-deductible insurance.
+The employer remains responsible for claim expenses under the deductible amount.

+Stop-loss insurance differs from conventional employee benefit insurance.
+Stop-loss only covers the employer and provides no direct coverage to employees and health plan participants.

 Aggregate Stop-Loss protects against higher than anticipated claims for the entire plan.
 If the total paid claims exceed the established point amount, the carrier will reimburse the employer for the excess.

 The point at which the insurance carrier is liable is determined by the carrier, and is generally derived from the enrollment on the employer’s insurance plan and on the aggregate attachment factor.
 The process for determining the aggregate attachment factor is as follows: